-One-time costs include getting a place to set up the beauty salon, certification, licences and permits, facilities and equipment, legal fees when renting, purchasing or leasing the place, computer and POS system and signage amongst others.
+One-time costs include getting a place to set up the beauty salon, certification, licenses and permits, facilities and equipment, legal fees when renting, purchasing or leasing the place, computer, and POS system and signage amongst others.

 First of all, let’s talk about getting a place.

-Although, most of this rent money for the first year might not be well utilised as most of the first year would go into setting and fitting up the beauty salon.
+Although, most of this rent money for the first year might not be well utilized as most of the first year would go into setting and fitting up the beauty salon.

 The cost of beauty salon equipment could amount to about $27,000 if you really want to have a standard salon with enough equipment.

-This equipment includes hood dryers, shampoo and hair colouring stations, scissors, clippers, chairs, trolleys amongst others.
+This equipment includes hood dryers, shampoo and hair coloring stations, scissors, clippers, chairs, trolleys amongst others.

-When starting a beauty salon, you need supplies and a good inventory to kick off which includes beauty products, sanitisers, perm rods, hair capes, shampoos, towels, conditioners amongst others.
+When starting a beauty salon, you need supplies and a good inventory to kick off which includes beauty products, sanitizers, perm rods, hair capes, shampoos, towels, conditioners amongst others.